RRFayad/next-course/README.md

 - Now we want to identify all the places where data changes and create empty server actions for those

 - It's a good practice to create a file for each server action, centralizing them in an index.ts file and exporting all

+#### Planning Revalidating Strategies

+- Remember about the Caching

+  - So, I define where my data is dynamic
+  - And add Comments about the need of implementing Caching Revalidation
+    - So it's basically about looking to all actions vs all Routes and asking mself if there will be side effects

+- Stephen discuss about the revalidating tactics
+  - e.g.: When a new comment, inside a topic is created, depending on the size of our project, we can implement a timing revalidation (as the users don't really expect to see the update in the very second it occurs)

+### Coding

+#### Building the Header

+#### Some Obs During the Development:

+- We centralize 'repeated components' such as the navbar in the layout.tsx